awead/hydra-rspec-templates/README.md

 #### Setup

-Use [spec_helper.rb](spec/spec_helper.rb) to setup your testing environment
+Keep changes to [spec_helper.rb](spec/spec_helper.rb) minimal Put custom configuration under [rails_helper.rb](spec/rails_helper.rb)

 * randomize your tests
   - Randomize to catch tests that might be bleeding state into other tests.
 If your tests randomly fail, look to output of your specs: "Randomized with seed 37226"; Run with `rspec --seed 37226` to rerun the suite with the same conditions.
 * load custom support classes and modules
 * configure RSpec and extras like Devise, DatabaseCleaner and Warden
 * don't clean out Solr and Fedora unless you have to
-* prefer Capybara's default driver to Poltergeist, which is slower
+* unless testing Javascript, prefer Capybara's default driver to Poltergeist, which is slower

 #### Models